-Console Information Coordinators will be responsible for consolidating and reporting the outstanding escalations in Queens/Nassau County and in Suffolk County.
-CICs will prioritize escalations in their respective divisions (Queens/Nassau, Central Nassau, Western Suffolk, and Eastern Suffolk) and work with Operations to escalate any known priorities.
+Console Information Coordinators will be responsible for monitoring and processing the outstanding escalations in Queens.
+Nassau County and Suffolk County.
+CICs will prioritize escalations in their respective divisions (Queens/Nassau, Central Nassau, Western Suffolk, and Eastern Suffolk) and work with Operations in alignment with the work plan and storm restoration strategy to escalate any known priorities.